Food safety

 How to reduce the risk of choking

-• do not offer raisins as a snack to children under 12 months – although these can be chopped up as part of a meal
+- do not offer raisins as a snack to children under 12 months (they can be chopped up as part of a meal)

-• soften hard fruit and vegetables (such as carrot and apple) and remove the skins when first given to babies from around 6 months
+- soften hard fruit and vegetables (like raw apple and carrot) and remove the skins when first given to babies from around 6 months

-• do not give popcorn as a snack
+- do not give children popcorn as a snack

 Supervision

-Infants and young children should be seated safely in a highchair or appropriately sized low chair while eating.
-Infants and young children should never be left alone while they are eating, and staff should be familiar with paediatric first aid advice for children who are choking.
+Babies and young children should be seated safely in a highchair or appropriately sized low chair while eating.
+Babies and young children must never be left alone while they are eating and must always be within sight and hearing of a member of staff.

 Useful resources